ticdat/ticdat/examples/README.md

    The `expert_section/amplpy` directory demonstrates the `ticdat`  convenience functions that can help you use the AMPL programming language within a Python based engine.
-Unfortunately, such an approach is not currently recommended due to the primitive state of the AMPL licensing technology.
+Unfortunately, such an approach is not currently recommended due to the immature state of the AMPL licensing technology.